Problems in the family

 Forced Marriage Unit | www.zwangsheirat.ch

-In Switzerland, around 22,000 women and girls are threatened or affected by genital mutilation.
+In Switzerland, around 22,000 women and girls are at risk of or affected by genital cutting.

-Female genital cutting is prohibited under national and international law!
+Female genital cutting is prohibited by national and international law!

 Help and advice:

-Contact point against female genital mutilation Eastern Switzerland and Liechtenstein
+Contact point against female genital mutilation in Eastern Switzerland and Liechtenstein

 Bella Glinksi